dgatf/msrc/README.md

   - ESC with PWM signal or phase sensor
   - ESC Castle Link
 - GPS serial (NMEA)
-- I2C sensors: BMP180, BMP280, MS5611
+- Vario (I2C sensors): BMP180, BMP280, MS5611
-- Analog sensors: voltage, temperature, current, air speed
+- Analog sensors: voltage, temperature, current, air speed (MPXV7002)
 - Fuel meter (PWM pulses)
+- Fuel tank pressure (I2C sensor): XGZP68XXD

 All sensors are optional.
 Make the circuit with the desired sensors and enable them in the configuration.
 It can be configured from the PC with msrc_gui.